Heinz Maier-Leibnitz Prize

 The prize is awarded on the basis of nominations received in response to an invitation for recommendations from the DFG.
 Nominees may be put forward by: the elected members of DFG Review Boards, all Universities and other doctorate-granting higher education institutions in Germany, the Union of the German Academies of Sciences and Humanities, the Max Planck Society, the Helmholtz Association of National Research Centres, the Fraunhofer Society, the Gottfried Wilhelm Leibniz Association.
 Direct applications are not accepted.

-The prize may be awarded to young researchers who hold a doctorate in any discipline, and who have done outstanding research work either at a research institution in Germany or a German research institution abroad.
-Nominations may be put forward for researchers who hold a "habilitation", junior professors, holders of an Emmy Noether Fellowship, leaders of independent junior research groups and other young researchers of a comparable status.
+The prize may be awarded to early career researchers who hold a doctorate and, at the time of nomination, serve in an academic or research role either at a research institution in Germany or a German research institution abroad.
+The award recognises outstanding research achievements, regardless of where the research was conducted.
+Nominations may be put forward for researchers who hold a "habilitation", junior professors, holders of an Emmy Noether Fellowship, leaders of independent junior research groups and other researchers of a comparable status.
 Tenured full professors, or those in industry with a commensurate salary and benefits package, will not be considered.

 Selection of Prizewinners